netlore/OpenAKC/PLANNING.md

   host, and/or to determine why they were not permitted access, (require SYSTEM (or lower?) rights so it's not publically available).

 * Move audit name/command list into a configuration file.

-* Merge multiple matching permissions.

 * for static keys, put comment in logs to show which key it is.

-* STARTED - Migrate data functions into a libexec folder to allow alternate data stores.

-*Archive/Completed Fixes & Changes
+**Archive/Completed Fixes & Changes**

 * DONE - Default role definition assigned to a host with no other role config.